 Mercado del Rio is a fantastic conglomerate of over 40 small stalls/restaurants in the heart of Medellin.
 There is also a fantastic wine bar there (you can bring food in to have with your wine) and a couple of more formal restaurants upstairs.

-The key reason to go is the amazing selection of different cuisines.
+The key reason to go to Mercado del Rio is the amazing selection of different cuisines.
 There are quite a few stalls that do upgrades on Colombian classics like arepas.
 Then there is pretty much every other cuisine you could imagine – from bbq to Japanese to Mexican.

-But if you only eat one thing on your visit make it a popsicle!
+But if you only eat one thing on your visit to Mercado del Rio make it a popsicle!
 They have some amazing popsicle stalls and they actually taste even better than they look!

 I have also read good things about the Diez Hotel Click here for Prices and Availability.
 For a quieter option in the centre of town check out The Sites Hotel Prices and Availability Here.
 And Hotel Loyds is another good option in El Poblado – Click here for Prices.